-Point estimates in Panel B of of Table 7 imply that a 1 percentage point monetary policy shock increases the rate gap by 56 basis points.
+policy shock increases the rate gap by 56 basis points.
 Overall, estimates for both instruments are consistent with those from Eichenbaum, Rebelo, and Wong (2022) and Gertler and Karadi (2015).

-Table 8 displays the results from estimating equation (3) separately using OLS and IV approaches with two different instruments described above.
+Table 11 displays the results from estimating equation (3) separately using OLS and IV approaches with two different instruments described above.
 All these specifications include age controls and a full set of origination-year-quarter-by-ZIP-code fixed effects.
 Standard errors are double clustered by 3-digit ZIP-code and origination year-quarter.
 We start by outlining results for the model without underwriting characteristics in columns (1), (3), and (5).
 Both instrumental variable specifications yield similar results in absolute magnitude and confirm that OLS estimates for coefficients of gap and interaction of gap with credit score have downward bias.
 The estimate of sensitivity to rate gap changes from 0.21 to 0.39 when using instrumental variable approach.
 In columns (2), (4), and (6) we add underwriting characteristics.
-The addition of these controls slightly decreases IV estimates for the gap sensitivity from 0.39 to 0.37 for the first instrument, and from 0.39 to 0.36 for the second one.
+The addition of these controls slightly decreases IV estimates for the gap sensitivity from 0.39 to 0.36 for the second one.
 However, these estimates remain highly significant and around 1.5 higher than OLS counterpart in absolute magnitude.